Tidwell/thelightingcontrollerclient/README.md

 });
 ```

 The client is an instance of [EventEmitter2](https://github.com/asyncly/EventEmitter2).
 You can use onAny to subscribe to all events and click around in Live to see what is sent to the client.
+This also allows for usage of methods like .once, .many, .removeAllListeners, and all other EventEmitter2 methods.
+See the EventEmitter2 docs for a list of methods for interacting with the EventEmitter.

 ```js
 myCtrl.onAny((event, value) => {